krobbi/fungus/README.md

 **Fungus is being rewritten.
 This document may not be accurate.**

-Fungus is a [Befunge](https://esolangs.org/wiki/Befunge) interpreter that accelerates runtime with an initial compilation and optimization stage.
+Fungus is a [Befunge](https://esolangs.org/wiki/Befunge) interpreter that accelerates runtime with an initial building and optimization stage.

 Fungus mostly targets the original Befunge-93 standard, with some differences:
 * The playfield may be an arbitrary size.